-Mark's sources approximately 40 to 45 percent of its merchandise from vendors outside of North America, and mostly from Asia.
-Mark's engages the same third party logistics providers as CTR to manage transportation services for most of the product sourced by Mark's in Asia.
+Approximately 30 percent of the value of merchandise sourced by Mark's is from vendors outside of North America, and mostly from Asia.
+Mark's also acquires merchandise from outside of North America through domestic vendors.
+Mark's engages the same third-party logistics providers as CTR to manage transportation services for most of the product sourced by Mark's in Asia.
 As with CTR, the Company is confident that Mark's business practices are appropriate to mitigate risks associated with supply from Asia.
 In addition, Mark's has the capacity to source comparable merchandise from alternate areas including Mexico and Western Europe as well as from domestic and U.S. manufacturers if necessary.

-3.14.3 Canadian Tire Financial Services Limited and Canadian Tire Bank
+3.13.3 Canadian Tire Financial Services Limited and CTFS Bermuda Ltd.